-🕑 Reading time: 1 minuteUltrasonic testing of concrete or ultrasonic pulse velocity test on concrete is a recognized non-destructive test to asses the homogeneity and integrity of concrete.
+🕑 Reading time: 1 minuteUltrasonic testing of concrete or ultrasonic pulse velocity test on concrete is a non-destructive test to assess the homogeneity and integrity of concrete.
 With this ultrasonic test on concrete, following can be assessed:

 - Qualitative assessment of strength of concrete, its gradation in different locations of structural members and plotting the same.

 - Any discontinuity in cross section like cracks, cover concrete delamination etc.